gaptoothclan/ratio-monsters/README.md

 `-p` is the path to the world you wish load

 `-o` is the output path you wish you use for the new world after the monsters have run rampant.
-All of the parameters are option and there are defaults provided.
+All of the parameters are optional and there are defaults used when a parameter is not present.

 If you wish to run it in docker there's a docker-compose available.
 Run `docker-compose up -d && docker exec -it monsters sh` to bring up and enter the container.